TOP 25 ATTRACTIONS OF MILLINOCKET & THE KATAHDIN REGION

 Welcome to the Bigroads.com guide to the top 25 attractions of Millinocket and the Katahdin region of Maine!

-The Millinocket and Katahdin region is one of my favorite areas of Maine, and my wife and I try to spend at least a few days in this region every year or two.
-With access to Baxter State Park and hundreds of miles of nearby dirt logging roads that lead to excellent trails, lakes, ponds, and waterfalls, there's plenty enough to keep us coming back.
-I hope you enjoy this list and please let me know if you have any feedback or updates on any of the attractions that I've described below.
-Take note that the attractions below are listed in no particular order.
+The Millinocket and Katahdin region is one of my favorite areas of Maine, and I try to spend at least a few days and nights in this region every few years.
+With access to Baxter State Park and hundreds of miles of nearby logging roads that lead to excellent trails, lakes, ponds, and waterfalls, there's plenty enough to keep me coming back.
+I hope you enjoy this list.
+Please let me know if you have any feedback or updates on any of the attractions that I've described below.
+Take note that the attractions described below are listed in no particular order.

 WHITEWATER RAFTING THE PENOBSCOT RIVER